안녕하세요. 토미입니다. Let’s have fun learning Korean today!

 너무 (피곤할 텐데) 오늘은 푹 쉬세요.

 Please read this part at least three times.
-Then, let’s try the next quiz!
+Then, let’s try the following quiz!

-I wish I could have done it in place of you.
+I wish I could have done it in your place.
 I’m sorry.

 (1) 좋았을 텐데 (2) 좋았을 테니까